 6. If the pressure in your tires is lower than the recommended pressure, you’ll need to find an air compressor first.
 Most gas stations have an air compressor you can use but you can also get yourself one of those small portable tire inflators you can keep in the trunk.

-7. Once the air pressure is back to normal, reinstall the four valve caps and you're done!
-Some newer TPMS-equipped vehicle, a reset of the Tire Pressure Monitoring System may be required.
-The correct TPMS procedure is usually described in your vehicle's user manual.
+7. Once the air pressure is back to normal, reinstall the four-valve caps and you’re done!
+Some newer TPMS-equipped vehicles, a reset of the Tire Pressure Monitoring System may be required.
+The correct TPMS procedure is usually described in your vehicle’s user manual.